adsmetanina/ada-machine-learning-eco726/README.md

 ## License

-This project is for academic use only.
+This repository is for academic use only.